-In today’s podcast, we look into what some have termed an “outbreak culture” that forms in the response to disease outbreaks.
-In particular, here, we focus on that culture as it developed among those who responded to the Ebola outbreak in West Africa four years ago.
-And, given the chances that these deadly epidemics will rear their heads across the globe again and again, it’s important to figure out what went wrong there among the helpers—whether doctors, local nurses, researchers, or international aid groups.
+Today, we look back on some of the unsavory things that went on behind the scenes among those who responded to the Ebola outbreak in West Africa four years ago.
+And given the chances that these deadly epidemics will rear their heads across the globe again and again, it’s important to figure out what went wrong there among the helpers – whether doctors, local nurses, researchers or international aid groups.

 Featured Image: Dr. Sheikh Humarr Khan (credit: Pardis Sabeti)